FrancescaRuberto/PDFA-Project/README.md

 ### Methodology

-Age Group Centers: The central value of each age group, or the age group center, is calculated as the midpoint of the age range for each group.
+Age Group Centers: the central value of each age group, or the age group center, is calculated as the midpoint of the age range for each group.
 For example, for the group "0-4 years," the center would be 2, while for the group "85+ years," the center would be considered as 87 (or the average age of this group).

 Standard Deviation Calculation: